-This case was not people movement but British movement to sack the upcoming communist leaders* of the time.
+This case was not a people movement but a British movement to sack the upcoming communist leaders* of the time.

-It was organised by revolutionary organisation i.e., Hindustan Republican Association (HRA) under the leadership of Ram Prasad Bismil and supported by Ashfaqulla Khan, Rajendra Lahiri, Chandrashekhar Azad, Sachindra Bakshi, Keshab Chakravarty, Manmathnath Gupta, Murari Lal Gupta (Murari Lal Khanna), Mukundi Lal (Mukundi Lal Gupta) and Banwari Lal.
+It was organized by a revolutionary organization i.e., Hindustan Republican Association (HRA) under the leadership of Ram Prasad Bismil and supported by Ashfaqulla Khan, Rajendra Lahiri, Chandrashekhar Azad, Sachindra Bakshi, Keshab Chakravarty, Manmathnath Gupta, Murari Lal Gupta (Murari Lal Khanna), Mukundi Lal (Mukundi Lal Gupta) and Banwari Lal.

 Objectives of this robbery

 (1) To fund the Hindustan Republican Association (HRA) under with funds stolen from the British administration.

 (2) To garner public attention by creating a positive image of the Hindustan Republican Association (HRA) among Indians.

 This was the immense political significance for the Indian working-class movement because it was a conspiracy of British Government against the rise of Communism in India.
 During this case, 31 labor leaders included three Englishmen were arrested on the charge of conspiracy.